Ayden’s mother Melanie Badger and Matt Matheson. Photo by Chelsea Laskowski.

 On Thursday, the room was blessed with a pipe ceremony and special program at the health centre.

-The ceremony came after discussions between the family, Federation of Sovereign Indigenous Nations special investigations unit, and Prince Albert Parkland Health Region to make sure cultural practices are understood and respected in the future.
+The ceremony came after discussions between the family, Federation of Sovereign Indigenous Nations special investigations unit, Mistawasis leadership, the Saskatoon Tribal Council, and Prince Albert Parkland Health Region to make sure cultural practices are understood and respected in the future.

 “His feet never touched the ground but he caused a lot of thunder.”

-She said she believes there should be a room in all hospitals to accommodate people of all cultures as they take part in spiritual practices.
+She said she believes there should be a room in all hospitals to accommodate people of any culture as they take part in spiritual practices.